Cyprus problem: 1975–1979

 On 28 April 1975, Kurt Waldheim, the UN Secretary-General, launched a new mission of good offices.
 Starting in Vienna, over the course of the following ten months Clerides and Denktaş discussed a range of humanitarian issues relating to the events of the previous year.
 However, attempts to make progress on the substantive issues – such as territory and the nature of the central government – failed to produce any results.
-After five rounds the talks fell apart in February 1976.
-In January 1977, the UN succeeded inn organising a meeting in Nicosia between Makarios and Denktaş.
+After five rounds, the talks fell apart in February 1976.
+In January 1977, the UN succeeded in organising a meeting in Nicosia between Makarios and Denktaş.
 This led to a major breakthrough.
 On 12 February, the two leaders signed a four-point agreement confirming that a future Cyprus settlement would be based on a federation.
 The size of the states would be determined by economic viability and land ownership.
 The central government would be given powers to ensure the unity of the state.
 Various other issues, such as freedom of settlement and freedom of movement, would be settled through discussion.
 Just months later, in August 1977, Makarios died.
 He was replaced by Spyros Kyprianou, the foreign minister.

 In 1979 the ABC plan was presented by the US, as a proposal for a permanent solution of the Cyprus problem.
 It projected a Bicommunal Bizonal Federation with a strong central government.
 It was first rejected by the Greek Cypriot leader Spyros Kyprianou and later by Turkey.

 In May 1979, Waldheim visited Cyprus and secured a further ten-point set of proposals from the two sides.
 In addition to re-affirming the 1977 High-Level Agreement, the ten points also included provisions for the demilitarisation of the island and a commitment to refrain from destabilising activities and actions.
 Shortly afterwards a new round of discussions began in Nicosia.
 Again, they were short-lived.
 For a start, the Turkish Cypriots did not want to discuss Varosha, a resort quarter of Famagusta that had been vacated by Greek Cypriots when it was overrun by Turkish troops.
 This was a key issue for the Greek Cypriots.
-Second, the two sides failed to agree on the concept of 'bicommunality'.
+Second, the two sides failed to agree on the concept of 'bicommunalism'.
 The Turkish Cypriots believed that the Turkish Cypriot federal state would be exclusively Turkish Cypriot and the Greek Cypriot state would be exclusively Greek Cypriot.
 The Greek Cypriots believed that the two states should be predominantly, but not exclusively, made up of a particular community.